Stone Fleet (New South Wales): Other post-war incidents and losses

-In 1954, while the second 'Stone Fleet' ship known as Dunmore (MV Dunmore, formerly Nassau) was in Kiama Harbour, her engineer was badly burned when a diesel engine back-fired.
+In January 1954, while the second 'Stone Fleet' ship known as Dunmore (MV Dunmore, formerly Nassau) was in Kiama Harbour, her engineer was badly burned when a diesel engine back-fired.
 He leapt into the water to extinguish his burning clothing but later died of his injuries.

-During the post-war period, the sixty-miler Birchgrove Park sometimes filled in carrying stone; while carrying coal, she foundered off Sydney in 1956.
+During the post-war period, the sixty-miler Birchgrove Park sometimes filled in carrying stone; while carrying coal, she foundered off Sydney in February 1956.
 One man, the ship's cook, who died despite making it to the relative safety of a drifting lifeboat, had survived the sinking of Kiama, in 1951.

 Hexham Bank had survived her time carrying coal as a 'sixty-miler' but, in June 1978, while preparing to load crushed stone at Bass Point, she caught fire.
 All her crew were rescued.
 Her engine room was destroyed and she was deemed a "constructive loss" and scrapped.
 Her hulk later was later sunk off Sydney Heads.

 In December 1998, MV Claudia was alongside the loader at Bass Point and loading a cargo of crushed stone, when it was found that she was taking water through a puncture in her hull.
 After making temporary repairs, the ship sailed, without loading any more cargo, to be repaired in Sydney.